ProtonVPN/win-app/README.md

-# ProtonVPN for Windows
+# ProtonVPN Windows app

 Copyright (c) 2020 Proton Technologies AG

-This repository holds the ProtonVPN Windows application.
+This repository holds the ProtonVPN Windows app.
 For a detailed build information see [BUILD](BUILD.md).
 For licensing information see [COPYING](COPYING.md).
+For contribution policy see [CONTRIBUTING](CONTRIBUTING.md).

 ## Description

-The [ProtonVPN](https://protonvpn.com) for Windows is intended for every ProtonVPN service user, paid or free and supports all functionalities available to authenticated users (user signup instead happens on the web site).
+The [ProtonVPN](https://protonvpn.com) Windows app is intended for every ProtonVPN service user, paid or free and supports all functionalities available to authenticated users (user signup instead happens on the web site).

 ### The application